kevintpeng/Learn-Something-Every-Day/UWaterloo/CS343-Concurrency.md

 1 and 2 build on 3.

 *It turns out there is no single model for having all concurrent capabilities*
+- to solve all concurrency problems, threads need to be explicit

 <img src="img/speedup57.png"/>
 - nonlinear is common, you hit a bottleneck and performace degrades